Location |

 (Translated by Leonard Pratt)

-DE Better than reality TV
+than reality TV

 SJ I didn't know ducks had saliva